-- Theft, Loss, or Destruction of Personnel or School Property: Students may not steal, lose, or damage someone else's property or school property.
+- o Theft, Loss, or Destruction of Personnel or School Property: Students may not steal, lose, or damage someone else's property or school property.
 In addition to facing other consequences for violation of this rule, students are expected to return property to its rightful owner in its original condition or to reimburse the owner and/or the school for lost, damaged or stolen property.
 Such acts may result in detention or suspension. - Mistreatment or Inappropriate use of Technology or School Property: Students must treat computers, printers, and other technology with care.
 Students do not have the right to use school computers to access chat rooms or email or to access web sites or files that contain profanity, sexually explicit language or pictures, excessively violent themes, and/or other material inappropriate for minors.
 Any use of the computer in an inappropriate way towards another student or staff member may result in consequences from the school.
 Students must not mistreat other school property including lockers, desks and restrooms. - Accessing the Accounts of Another Student: Attempting to access or login to the account of another student is a form of theft.
 Students are responsible for protecting their academic and personal materials, and this includes ensuring their login information remains private and not sharing this information with peers. - DO NOT SHARE YOUR LOG-IN INFORMATION.
 Sharing your password and log-in information with others implies consent to access your academic and personal materials.
 You have the responsibility to protect your academic and personal materials.
 Due to this responsibility, you are allowing and/or enabling cheating by sharing your password and log-in information with others.
 You will be held to the same standard as the person who copied your work. - Vandalism: Students cannot maliciously or intentionally cause damage to school property or property of others.
 This includes situations in which minor damage can be repaired or replaced at no cost to the school.
 Students will be required to pay for replacing or repairing the damage.
-This may result in detention, suspension or expulsion. - Possession, Use, or Distribution of Controlled Substances, Alcohol, Tobacco or Inappropriate Substances - Using, Possessing and/or Distributing Drugs or Alcohol: Students may not use or possess any non-prescribed controlled substance, narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, tobacco, alcoholic beverage, or intoxicant of any kind.
+This may result in detention, suspension or expulsion.

+Possession, Use, or Distribution of Controlled Substances, Alcohol, and Tobacco

+- Using, Possessing and/or Distributing Drugs or Alcohol: Students may not use or possess any non-prescribed controlled substance, narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, tobacco, alcoholic beverage, or intoxicant of any kind.
 Violation of this policy may result in suspension or recommendation for expulsion by the school administration. - Possession of drug paraphernalia: Students may not have any drug paraphernalia on school grounds.
 Drug paraphernalia includes equipment, products and materials of any kind which are used, intended for use, or designed for drug use.
 This includes any images or printed materials with images of drugs/controlled substances or materials/products associated with drug use.
-Violation of this policy may result in suspension or recommendation for expulsion by the school administration.
+Violation of this policy may result in suspension or recommendation for expulsion by the school administration. - Prescribed and over the-counter drugs: must be delivered to the School's Health Center or Office by a parent or guardian.